 Group projects can help students develop a host of skills that are increasingly important in the professional world.
 Properly structured, group projects can reinforce skills that are relevant to both group and individual work.
-The link

-    below will take you to some guidelines on working together on a group project.
+The link below will take you to some guidelines on working together on a group project.

-    - Working on group projects with considerations for online and in-person – coming soon
+- Working on group projects – coming soon

 Would you like to learn more?

 Crouch, C. H., & Mazur, E. (2001).
 Peer Instruction: Ten years of experience and results.
 Am.
 J. Phys.
 American Journal of Physics, 69(9), 970. http://web.mit.edu/jbelcher/www/TEALref/Crouch_Mazur.pdf

 Duhigg, Charles.
 2016.
 What Google Learned From Its Quest to Build the Perfect Team.
 The New York Times.
 Electronic document, http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html

 Oakley, B., Felder, R., Brent, R., & Elhajj, I. (2004).
 Turning student groups into effective teams.
 Journal of Student Centered Learning, 2(1).
 9-34. https://www.researchgate.net/publication/242350622_Turning_student_groups_into_effective_teams